-Growing chinaberry trees (Melia azedarach) have a dense spreading habitat attaining heights of between 30-50 feet tall and hardy in USDA zones 7-11.
-Growing chinaberry trees are prized as shade trees in their native habitat and bear pale purple tube-like blooms with a heavenly scent much like southern magnolia trees.
-They are found amongst fields, prairies, along roadsides and at the edge of wooded areas.
+Growing chinaberry trees (Melia azedarach) have a dense spreading habitat attaining heights of between 30 to 50 feet tall (9-15 m.) and hardy in USDA zones 7 through 11.
+Growing chinaberry trees are prized as shade trees in their native habitat and bear pale purple, tube-like blooms with a heavenly scent much like southern magnolia trees.
+They are found in fields, prairies, along roadsides, and at the edge of wooded areas.

 Additional Chinaberry Tree Information

-The leaves of the growing chinaberry tree are large, about 1 ½ feet long, lance shaped, slightly serrated and dark green atop and paler green below.
+The leaves of the growing chinaberry tree are large, about 1 ½ feet long (46 cm.), lance-shaped, slightly serrated, dark green atop and paler green below.
 These leaves smell nowhere near as enchanting as the flower; in fact, when crushed they have a particularly obnoxious odor.

-Today, the chinaberry is still sold in nurseries, but is less likely to be utilized in landscapes.
-Not only is it a threat to the natural ecosystem by its encroaching habit, but its messy and more importantly the shallow root systems tend to clog drains and damage septic systems.
+Today, the chinaberry is still sold in nurseries but is less likely to be utilized in landscapes.
+Not only is it a threat to the natural ecosystem by its encroaching habit, but its messy and, more importantly, shallow root systems tend to clog drains and damage septic systems.
 Growing chinaberry trees also have weak limbs too, which break easily during severe weather, creating yet another mess.

 Chinaberry Plant Care